dismantl/CaseHarvester/README.md

 ```

 # Questions
-For questions or more information, contact Dan at [caseharvester@disman.tl](mailto:caseharvester@disman.tl).
+For questions or more information, email [info@openjusticebaltimore.org](mailto:info@openjusticebaltimore.org).